Huskyeder/stackato-doc/admin/reference/kato-ref.rst

   **--new-key-file=<file>**               Override config with a specific YAML file

-  **--upgrade**                           Merge the new configuration rather than deleting and replacing.
+  **--upgrade**                           Merge the new configuration rather than deleting and replacing